womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/2-intro-to-solidity.md

 ![Deploy contract](https://user-images.githubusercontent.com/15346823/179375283-76b327d1-185a-4060-a10b-5cef87545095.png)

-Pass in two integers, then hit the addNums button.
-You'll see a new log indicating the new transaction you just initiated.
+Pass in two integers, then hit the caret button just beside addNums and the two integers you just passed in.
+A button 'transact' appears.
+Click on it and then you'll see a new log indicating the new transaction you just initiated.

 ![integers](https://user-images.githubusercontent.com/15346823/179375306-905213b2-2b60-4f9d-832d-3cb1a7dd1f43.png)